AI Recruiting Pricing Benchmarks 2026: Models, Ranges, and Total Cost of Ownership

 AI recruiting pricing is structurally opaque: five distinct pricing models, each with different incentive structures and hidden cost patterns.
 This report maps the pricing models in use across the category, documents benchmark ranges by company size and volume, and identifies the cost elements that most commonly appear after contract signing.

-By the Recruiting Tech Reviews Research Team.
+By the Recruiting Tech Reviews Editorial Research Team.
 Methodology: Based on pricing data from vendor disclosures, 47 customer-shared contracts, procurement consultant intelligence, direct pricing requests to all active vendors in the Market Map 2026 census, and a 2026 survey of 1,043 TA leaders that asked respondents about their last AI recruiting selection: which vendors they evaluated, what each one priced at, which one they chose, and why.
 Ranges reflect Q4 2025 and Q1 2026 market conditions.
 Enterprise pricing with significant negotiation room is noted where applicable.

 Key Findings